stefanodixon-ux/webMAN-MOD/README.md

 ### webMAN vanilla features
 - FTP server with remote control functions (shutdown/restart)
-- WWW server with remote control functions (scroll down for the complete list of shortcuts)
+- WWW server with remote control functions (shutdown/restart/mount/cpursx/insert/eject/setup)
 - Support for loading and browsing of [local] PS3 games in ISO and folder format, DVD videos in ISO format, Blu-ray movies in ISO format, PS1/PS2/PSP games in ISO format with cover display
 - NETISO support for network loading and browsing of PS3 games in ISO and folder format, DVD videos in ISO format, Blu-ray movies in ISO format, and PS1 games in ISO format.
 - NTFS support for PS3 and PS1 games in ISO format, Blu-ray movies in ISO format and DVD Video in ISO format
-- Dynamic Fan Control and in-game temperature monitoring
+- Manual and Dynamic Fan Control and in-game temperature monitoring
 - PAD shortcuts (*open include/combos.h for a complete list of shortcuts)
 - Keep USB device awake
 - Mount last game or AUTOBOOT.ISO to system startup